 Does the VA prefer nonproprietary controls and actuators?.
 For example-- the actuators and control components should use standard 4-20 madc control signals versus proprietary bus communications, CANBUS, or other protocols.

 Either is allowed if it meets the specifications.
+The VA has accepted Cleaver Brooks CB Hawk systems (which utilize modbus) and Hays Cleveland systems (which utilize mA current loops.)

 Refer to Spec 230911-16.
 2.a "Software shall be factory programmed by the controller manufacturer only" This statement would prevent programming by qualified burner/boiler controls companies and also prevent the use of PLCs as described in Dwg MI101.
 It would also prevent the use of any PLC, Fireye, Honeywell, or Cleaver Brooks system.